 Isolator Module

 Provide intelligent fault isolators modules at the locations shown on the drawings.
 The Isolator Module shall be capable of isolating and removing a fault from a class A data circuit while allowing the remaining data loop to continue operating.
-The module shall be suitable for mounting on 2 ½ inch (64mm) deep 2-gang boxes or 1 ½ inch (38mm) deep 4” square boxes with 2-gang covers.
+The module shall be suitable for mounting on 2-1/2 inch deep 2-gang boxes or 1-1/2 inch deep 4-inch square boxes with 2-gang covers.

 Basis of Design: Edwards model SIGA-IM.